 Who is your corporate jester?

-Almost none of us is immune to the dynamics that come with power.
+None of us is immune to the dynamics that come with power.
 How often has history proved that powerful people become bad listeners, arrogant, and behave in a superior fashion over time?
 Just look at the classic corporate examples that we all know from Enron (USA) to Ahold (Europe).
-And we all know some examples from our own lives.
-Perhaps it’s even happening in our company or in our own leadership team at this moment?
+And if we look back a little further in history and think about the fall of Louis XVI and the French Revolution.
+I'm sure that you have examples of this from your our own lives.
+I do.
+Perhaps it’s even happening in your company at this moment?

 Democracy is a beautiful thing.
-One of the big benefits for me is that the system attempts to protect against the power to corrupt.
+We should cherish it.
+The system protects against corruption.
 In politics, you can often be in charge only for a maximum of eight years.
-But not in corporate life.
+But not so in corporate life.
 Many leaders are in power for much longer than eight years.
 Or just think about family-owned businesses that are in power for generations!

-So, if you are in power, how do you orchestrate to continue to hear what you need to hear?
+If you are in power today, how do you orchestrate to hear what you need to hear?
 Who addresses the elephants in your room?
-The usual pattern is that the people speaking up to the boss gradually disappear over time.
-No-one really knows what happened exactly, but we can all feel it in our gut!
+This is not obvious!
+What we often see is that the people speaking up to the boss gradually disappear.
+No-one really knows what happened, but we can all feel it in our gut!
+Something is off.
 People aren’t stupid.
 They watch these things happen.
-The remaining people learn that it’s better to comply and shut up if they want to keep their money and their status.
+The people that are left behind quickly learn that it’s better to shut up if they want to keep their job.
 You see this happen again and again.
 In politics and in companies.

 Leaders get isolated and end up with having only yes-men around them.
 Sooner or later, it all comes down with a big crash.
 Perhaps not today or tomorrow, but it will come down someday.

-In the 16th and 17th century we had a beautiful solution to provide a counterbalance to this returning problem: the jester.
+In the 16th and 17th century we had a solution to provide a counterbalance for this: the jester.
 The jester had the privilege to mock and to make fun of the people in power.
 Such as the British royalty and Royal Courts.
-Using jokes as their toolbox they told them the truth.
+With humour they told the truth.
 They said the things that needed to be said.
 But, and this is crucial, without being punished.
 This tradition goes back even much further.
 Variations of the jester were already in place with the Aztecs and the Chinese.
 In ancient Rome, they already had the Italian version of a jester: the balatrone.

-There is a family owned Dutch IT company that employs a Corporate Jester.
-He is paid upfront by the company and can say whatever he wants to say.
-Stronger: this is exactly what they want him to do!
-In our private life we go to the theatre and listen to comedians who jokingly tell us inconvenient truths.
-But that’s all safe and far away.
-So, my question for you is:
+There is a large privately owned Dutch IT company called AFAS that employs a Corporate Jester today.
+The guy is paid upfront by the company.
+His job is to say whatever he wants to say.
+More than that: this is exactly what they want him to do!

 - For how long are you in power?